Economy of Cuba: Energy

 The Energy Revolution is a program begun by Cuba in 2005.
 This program focused on developing the country's socioeconomic status and transitioning Cuba into an energy-efficient economy with diverse energy resources.
 Cuba's energy sector lacks the resources to produce optimal amounts of power.
 One of the issues the Energy Revolution program faces comes from Cuba's power production suffering from the absence of investment and the ongoing trade sanctions imposed by the United States.
 Likewise, the energy sector has received a multimillion-dollar investment distributed among a network of power resources.
 However, customers are experiencing rolling blackouts of power from energy companies to preserve electricity during Cuba's economic crisis.

-Furthermore, an outdated electricity grid that's been damaged by hurricanes caused the energy crisis in 2004 and continued to be a major issue during the Energy Revolution.
+Furthermore, an outdated electricity grid (losing 16% in transmission) that's been damaged by hurricanes caused the energy crisis in 2004 and continued to be a major issue during the Energy Revolution.
 Cuba responded to this situation by providing a variety of different types of energy resources.
 6000 small diesel generators, 416 fuel oil generators, 893 diesel generators, 9.4 million incandescent bulbs for energy-saving lamps, 1.33 million fans, 5.5 million electric pressure cookers, 3.4 million electric rice cookers, 0.2 million electric water pumps, 2.04 million domestic refrigerators and 0.1 million televisions were distributed among territories.
 The electrical grid was restored to only 90% until 2009.

 The country frequently suffers rolling blackouts due to fuel shortages, and many plants are shut down due to a lack of fuel.
 In October 2024, the entire country suffered a multiday electricity blackout when the Antonio Guiteras power plant failed and efforts to restart the grid were not successful.